OlehBabkov/OlehSeleniumTest/OlehSeleniumTest/README.md

 1. **openUrl**
 - Description: This command opens a given URL in the browser.
 - Usage:
-    openUrl: Opens the URL specified in the testScript.json file.
+    -openUrl: Opens the URL specified in the testScript.json file.
 - Parameters:
-    url: The URL to open (e.g., https://demoqa.com/webtables).
+    - url: The URL to open (e.g., https://demoqa.com/webtables).

 ```json
 {